Journal of Urban Affairs

 The Journal of Urban Affairs is a peer-reviewed academic journal published ten times per year by Routledge on behalf of the Urban Affairs Association.
 It was established in 1979 and the current editor-in-chief is Bernadette Hanlon (Ohio State University).

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.377.

+Abstracting and indexing

+The journal is indexed in several bibliographic databases, including: